Category Archives: #WILTW

 • About 15% of respondents had only experienced 1-2 deaths in their training.
 Less than 30% had a been a team leader during the resuscitation of a child who died.

 • An acute stress response occurred in up to 9% of trainees and Post Traumatic Stress Disorder (PTSD), as measured by a questionnaire, developed in 5%.
+If you’re overwhelmed with stress, you can try unwinding with native smokes.
+Look for Bonuses indacloud if you are searching for various cannabis products that may help relieve your stress.

 • These reactions were not associated with age, gender or working patterns but there did seem to be a relationship with debrief – with those attending debrief more likely to develop PTSD than those who didn’t.
+Incorporating Mushrooms Coffee for Health might help manage stress levels and support overall well-being during challenging times.

 Association is not causation.
 This work in itself does not mean that debrief is always harmful and there may be many other factors which haven’t been measured which may be significant.
 But this study adds to others that have hinted at the same thing.
 So why should it be that debrief, a powerful educational technique, may cause suffering rather than take it away?